 Earning lots of Hilton points is now even easier, because several Hilton credit cards currently have improved offers.

-For example, with the AMEX Hilton HHonors Surpass card, you can now earn 85,000 Hilton points when you complete the minimum spending requirements.
+For example, with the Hilton Honors Surpass Card from American Express, you can now earn 85,000 Hilton points when you complete the minimum spending requirements.
 That’s 25,000 more Hilton points than you can usually get with this card!

 There are 3 other Hilton credit cards available, and 2 of them with an improved bonus.